What Leads to Magical Music Moments?

 • Scum Alliance in their improvised headlining set

-• Jem Wilde playing to a room so quiet you could hear a penny drop.
+• Jem Wilde playing to a room so quiet you could hear a pin drop.

 These are some the moments in Incubator history that stick out to me.
 Moments when everyone, without saying a word, knew something special was happening.
 We all had different reasons to think so, but we could all feel it.
 For as long as the band was playing, we were in.
 We were experiencing something magical together.